lukmanulhakeemt/dotnet-2017/DotNet2017/Azure Docker Swarm Mode.md

 ```

-The visualizer and portainer images did not work after several attempts.
-Need to debug the issue with visualization further.
+The *visualizer* and *portainer* images did not work after several attempts.
+Need to debug the issue with visualization further. **Nginx** image was tried to check if Swarm cluster is working fine.

+## Pending items / enhancements
+- Use deployment related configuration within docker compose file
+- Provide default replicas which can be overridden at runtime